top of page

 • RESEARCH

-Dr. Minato has research expertise in 'system dynamics' to study complex behaviors of socio-technical systems such as transportation, energy, natural resource ecosystems and so on.
-He is teaching system dynamics both in master's and doctoral courses at Ristumeikan Univerisity.
+Dr. Minato is an expert in "system dynamics" and conducts research to study complex behaviors of socio-technical systems, including transportation, energy, natural resource ecosystems, and more.
+He teaches system dynamics in both master's and doctoral courses at Ritsumeikan University.

-He has also developed the remote team collaboration training program incorporating the Space Flight Resource Management (SFRM), which is originated from National Aeronautics and Space Administration (NASA) astronaut trainings.
-In collaboration with NTT docomo corporation, the virtual training applications are under research and commercialization.
+Dr. Minato has also developed a remote team collaboration training program that incorporates Space Flight Resource Management (SFRM), which originated from National Aeronautics and Space Administration (NASA) astronaut training.
+In collaboration with NTT Docomo Corporation, virtual training applications are under research and development for commercialization.

-Currently, he focuses more on technology and innovation management studies so as to analyze the future potential of cutting-edge science and technology.
-One of the examples is "Collaborative Project
+Currently, he is focused on technology and innovation management studies in order to analyze the future potential of cutting-edge science and technology.
+One example of this is the "Collaborative Project Breathing New Life into Ancient Characters and Kanji."

 • RADIANT (Research Report, Issue 11)